Memorial Day: When Is It and Why We Celebrate It

 It's not just the unofficial beginning of summer.

-Whether you’re observing Memorial Day by visiting the graves of fallen soldiers, having a barbecue at the beach, or social distancing at home with a small group of family and friends and watching Memorial Day movies, most of us actually don’t know very much about the history of Memorial Day is truly about or where the holiday originated.
+Whether you’re observing Memorial Day by visiting the graves of fallen soldiers, having a barbecue at the beach, social distancing at home with a small group of family and friends and watching Memorial Day movies, or shopping at the stores open on Memorial Day, most of us actually don’t know very much about the history of Memorial Day is truly about or where the holiday originated.
 What is Memorial Day really about?
 Keep reading to learn more.

 When is Memorial Day?